briansimiyuj/doctor-appointment-app/README.md

     iii.
 Add a click event listener to each card that will set the slotIndex to the index of the day

   b.
 Create Booking Time component and mount it on Booking Slots component
     i.
-Map through the time slots and create a card for each time slot
+Map through the time slots and create a card for each time slot ii.
+Add a scroll functionality